score-spec/sample-score-app/README.md

 ## The Workload

-The workload is a simple containerized NodeJS app which talking to a PostreSQL database.
+The workload is a simple containerized NodeJS app talking to a PostreSQL database.

 ## Deploying